clo4/lethargy/README.md

 # Lethargy: Terse & tiny command-line option library

-**Lethargy was born out of frustration**, like most of my projects.
+**Lethargy was born out of frustration**.
 It gets out of your way as soon as possible to let you get on with the actual logic.
 No bullshit, no magic, no objects to understand, you just call a function.

 I write a lot of small scripts to get my job done faster, and manually working with options is a pain.
-Existing libraries are extremely verbose or just don't feel good to use. _Lethargy is designed to make writing scripts easier and faster, and to reduce effort to maintain them_.
+Existing libraries are extremely verbose or just don't feel good to use. _Lethargy is designed to make writing scripts easier and faster, and to reduce effort needed to maintain them_.

 <!-- Note that the spaces here are U+2000 (' ') EN QUAD -->
 <!--                 v                                  -->